September 20, 2017

-By depressing the immune system with prescription medication and/or escapist emotional tendencies- in effect, suppressing digestive distress as opposed to correcting it- another self-fulfilling prophecy ensures the afflicted never pull themselves out of their mental sorrow: disintegration of the intestinal lining (also known as the “blood-brain barrier”) often accompanies Candida colonization; Candida thrives in pockets of inflammation.
+By depressing the immune system with prescription medication and/or escapist emotional tendencies–in effect, suppressing digestive distress as opposed to correcting it–another self-fulfilling prophecy ensures the afflicted never pull themselves out of their mental sorrow: disintegration of the intestinal lining (also known as the “blood-brain barrier”) often accompanies Candida colonization, and Candida thrives in pockets of inflammation.
 Thus, if the vital force is to truly heal, free from suppression and free from “relapse”, internalized toxicity must be brought to the surface, and genuinely rectified at that.

 From Personal Experience